 The influence of Mahavishnu Orchestra on Greg Ginn’s guitar playing suggests the influence of progressive rock on early punk rock, and thus a key constituent in the preliminary math rock blueprints.
-Minutemen was formed by a bunch of San Pedro kids in 1980, following the demise of The Reactionaries who, like Black Flag, had taken influence from progressive rock heavyweights like Captain Beefheart and the Magic Band .
+Minutemen was formed by a bunch of San Pedro kids in 1980, following the demise of The Reactionaries who, like Black Flag, had taken influence from progressive rock heavyweights like Captain Beefheart and the Magic Band.
 Greg Ginn incidentally produced the band’s first EP, Paranoid Time, a barrage of quick and snappy punk rock tracks.
 The 1981 release The Punch Line was an 18 track discourse in compact, rambunctious and deliberately non-commercial music-making.
 While not deviating from 4/4 explicitly, the album contained experimental interplay between guitar and bass, and unusually syncopated percussion.
-Interestingly, the eighteenth track of Minutemen’s 1982 magnum opus Double Nickels On The Dime is named ‘God Bows To Math‘, a short yet complex piece in 9/8, which or may not be related to the coining of the term ‘math rock’.
+Interestingly, the eighteenth track of Minutemen’s 1982 magnum opus Double Nickels On The Dime is named ‘God Bows To Math‘, a short yet complexly syncopated piece, and an ironic omen for the later coining of the term ‘math rock’.
 While this conflicts with claims made almost a decade later (see below), a number of musicians have informed us that the term was being used from at least the mid-late 80’s.
 Minutemen disbanded after the tragic passing of guitarist D.Boon in a car accident.

 Nomeansno – ‘Junk’ from Small Parts, Isolated And Destroyed (1988)

 No-Wave: Music Rebellion With A Touch Of Grind